COURSE DESCRIPTIONS 2025-2026

 North Star Course Name Grade Taken CWI Course Name (# of college credits) Additional Information

-Advanced Fitness 11, 12 N/A
+Advanced Fitness 11, 12 N/A N/A

 This course is designed for students who are serious about improving their overall fitness through improving their strength, speed, power, quickness, agility, body composition and flexibility.
 This is an advanced physical education course and students should know that the expectations and intensity of this class will be very high.
 In this course, students will develop a knowledge of all major muscle groups and exercises that will strengthen those muscle groups through practical application and cognitive means.
 They will be able to perform a variety of core and auxiliary lifts with proper form and technique.
 Upon completion of this course, students will have the ability to design their own basic strength and conditioning program and maintain a high level of weightlifting competency and self-efficacy.
 Students will participate each day and will need to wear fitness attire that will allow them to safely and appropriately participate in physical activity while following dress code guidelines.
 Clothing such as shorts, T-shirts, sweats, and athletic-style footwear allows students to participate to the fullest and safest extent possible.